-Adam Tooze, Kathryn and Shelby Cullom Davis Professor of History and the Director of the European Institute, is the MA Program Director, and Tsveta Petrova, Adjunct Assistant Professor of Political Science, is the MA Faculty Advisor.
+Adam Tooze, Kathryn and Shelby Cullom Davis Professor of History and the Director of the European Institute, is the MA Program Director, and Tsveta Petrova, Lecturer in the Discipline of Political Science, is the MA Faculty Advisor.

 The program can be completed in 12 months but part-time study is also possible.